Accelerating Large Language Model Inference with Self-Supervised Early Exits: Introduction

 \section{Introduction}

 Large language models (LLMs) have become central to advancing capabilities in natural language processing (NLP), delivering remarkable performance across a range of tasks.
 The trend towards scaling up these models correlates strongly with improved performance, understanding, and generality.
+This relationship has been formalized through empirical scaling laws, which demonstrate that model performance improves predictably with increased model size, dataset size, and compute budget~\cite{kaplan_scaling_2020, hoffmann_training_2022}.
 However, the computational cost associated with these larger models is substantial, often necessitating the use of powerful server infrastructure~\cite{samsi_words_2023}.
 This not only limits local usability but also raises significant privacy concerns and requires considerable investment to scale in response to user demand.
 Solutions exist to reduce the computational demands of these models, but they often impact the model's performance by reducing its accuracy~\cite{zhu_survey_2023}.

 Despite their effectiveness, these models often operate inefficiently.
 The nature of language itself contributes to this inefficiency; namely, not all tokens generated during the inference process contribute equally to the overall meaning or require the same level of computational resources.
 Some tokens are inherently simpler and can be predicted with high confidence early in the computation process, while others, contributing more significantly to the context or meaning, may require deeper processing.